shown in other instead.

 Automatic generation is performed on the basis of the following parameters:

-Bones can be approximated either with Convex hulls or Capsules, if Capsule shape box is checked:
+Bones can be approximated either with Convex hull or Capsule, if Capsule shape box is checked:

-- Capsules provide very fast physics simulation and continuous collision detection.
+- Capsule provides very fast physics simulation and continuous collision detection.

 If any other shape is required, approximation is to be done manually.